2025 New York Film Festival

-The 63rd New York Film Festival took place from September 26 to October 13, 2025 in New York City, presented by Film at Lincoln Center.
+The 63rd New York Film Festival took place from September 26 to October 13, 2025, in New York City, presented by Film at Lincoln Center.

-Luca Guadagnino's thriller film After the Hunt was selected as the "Opening Night Film", Jim Jarmusch's anthology drama film Father Mother Sister Brother was chosen as NYFF's "Centerpiece", while Bradley Cooper's comedy Is This Thing On? was chosen as the "Closing Night Film".
+Luca Guadagnino's thriller film After the Hunt was the opening film.
+Jim Jarmusch's anthology drama film Father Mother Sister Brother was the festival's centerpiece.
+Bradley Cooper's comedy Is This Thing On? was the closing film.

-On October 4, the NYFF organization announced a surprise "secret screening" of a highly anticipated new film on October 6, leading to speculation around the selection of Josh Safdie's Marty Supreme, which was later confirmed.
+On October 4, the NYFF organization announced a surprise "secret screening" of a highly anticipated new film for October 6, leading to speculation around the selection of Josh Safdie's Marty Supreme, which was later confirmed.

-Appearing in the NYFF's "Main Slate" for the first time are Kahlil Joseph, Milagros Mumenthaler, Mary Bronstein, Pedro Pinho, Francesco Sossai, Kent Jones, Hlynur Pálmason, Sergei Loznitsa, Lav Diaz and Mascha Schilinski.
+Appearing in the NYFF's "Main Slate" for the first time are Kahlil Joseph, Milagros Mumenthaler, Mary Bronstein, Pedro Pinho, Francesco Sossai, Kent Jones, Hlynur Pálmason, Sergei Loznitsa, and Mascha Schilinski.

 World premieres includes Bradley Cooper's Is This Thing On?, Josh Safdie's Marty Supreme, Ulrich Köhler's Gavagai, Ronan Day-Lewis' Anemone, Rebecca Miller's Mr. Scorsese and Ben Stiller's Stiller & Meara: Nothing Is Lost.